UWNetworksLab/meshinsight/samples/call_graph/CALL_GRAPH.md

 See `book_info.txt` for an example critical path for the [bookinfo](https://istio.io/latest/docs/examples/bookinfo/) application.

+NOTE:
-We plan to integrate Meshinsight with tracing and critical path analysis tools like [FIRM](https://www.usenix.org/conference/osdi20/presentation/qiu) or [CRISP](https://www.usenix.org/conference/osdi20/presentation/qiu) in the future.
+1. We plan to integrate Meshinsight with tracing and critical path analysis tools like [FIRM](https://www.usenix.org/conference/osdi20/presentation/qiu) or [CRISP](https://www.usenix.org/conference/osdi20/presentation/qiu) in the future.
+2. MeshInsight currently only support TCP and HTTP proxy profiling.
+Support for gRPC proxy will be added soon.